arkq/bluez-alsa/doc/bluealsa-aplay.1.rst

     not supported; and some ALSA devices may ignore the requested value completely (e.g. **dmix**, see dmix_ in the **NOTES** section below).

---pcm-period-time=INT
+--pcm-period-time=SEC
-    Set the playback PCM period duration time to *INT* microseconds.
+    Set the playback PCM period duration time to *SEC* microseconds.
 The default is 50000 for A2DP and 20000 for SCO profiles.
     ALSA may choose the nearest available alternative if the requested value is not supported; and some ALSA devices may ignore the requested value